California’s 20-Year Collection Rule Explained

 Option 2: File a Hardship Deferral

-If you can’t pay, a hardship deferral may buy you time without resetting the clock.
+If you can’t pay, a hardship deferral may buy you time without resetting the clock and can help you pause collections while the 20-year clock runs.

 👉 FTB Hardship Deferral vs IRS Currently Not Collectible